claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Failover Routing Policy Policies:** allow you to create **active passive/setup** in situations where you want a primary site in one location and a secondary data recovery. **Active-passive** means that one is actively used and the other in stanby until the first fail.
 	- Automatically monitors health checks from your primary site
 - **Geolocation Routing Policies**: allow you to direct traffic based on the geographic location of where **the request originated from**
-- **Geoproximity routing polices**: allow you to direct traffic based on the geographic location of **your users and your AWS resources**
+- **Geoproximity routing polices**: allow you to direct traffic based on the geographic location of **your users and your AWS resources**.
+It routes traffic to the closest resource that is available
 - **Multi-Value Answer Policies:** let you configure Route 53 to return multiple values such as IP addresses for your web servers, in response to DNS queries.

 ### Health Checks (not free):